fiskaltrust/release-notes/middleware/middleware-1.3.39.md

 :::

 ## Feature: ARM support for the German middleware
 We now offer support for customers using ARM devices and wish to implement our German middleware.
-These are the configurations working on ARM devices:
+Most packages should work on ARM processors, except for these ones , because they do not offer ARM support in their software development kits:
-- SQLITE
+- Epson SCU
-- Swissbit Hardware TSE
+- Diebold Nixdorf SCU
-- SwissbitCloud TSE
+- Swissbit Hardware on ARM64

 ## Feature: Automatic FCC update retry implemented
 We have implemented an automatic retry when updating the FCC.